Qu-Ack/opensource_starter/README.md

 <br>
 <a href="https://www.youtube.com/watch?v=iLrywUfs7yU">Tutorial On Setting Up Your Personal Access Token</a>
 <br>
-<a href="https://nodejs.org/en/download/package-manager">Follow the steps to install nodejs on linux</a>
+<a href="https://www.theodinproject.com/lessons/foundations-setting-up-git">Follow This article if you want to setup ssh keys</a>